 - Tax type

-Because our entire system is built around the concept of getting you Federal tax lien data as soon as it is filed, we DO NOT wait for full processing and posting of the IRS Form 668(Y) image by the particular county or state the lien is filed in.
-We grab data a lot of times in a preliminary first-post format by the recording government entity.
+Early on, my entire marketing system was built around the concept of getting Federal tax lien data as soon as it is filed.
+I did not wait for full processing and posting of the IRS Form 668(Y) image by the particular county or state the lien was filed in.
+A lot of data can be obtained in a preliminary first-post format by the recording government entity.
 Because of this, we can’t always obtain the tax type, lien amount, or even the full street address for a lien.

 As such, when you purchase leads that include the full address, you can use those for direct mail campaigns.
-The address we provide is the last known address of the person or business when the lien was filed.
+The address on the lien is the last known address that the IRS had for the person or business when the lien was filed.

 Direct mail consists of anything you can send to somebody’s address.
 This includes flyers, coupons, letters, postcards, Priority Mail packages, boxes, etc. For purposes of getting tax clients, the two most common items of direct mail are a standard letter in a #10 business envelope and the good old fashioned postcard.